How to Choose a Good Badminton Grip for Your Racket

 3. Towel Grip

-Towel grips are usually made by cotton.
+Towel grips are usually made of cotton.
 Cotton is an excellent material for absorbing sweat.

 However, they are VERY THICK and sometimes heavy.